We take safeguarding very seriously as we want all children to stay safe.

 Record carefully what the child says in their words including how and when the account was given.
-Date, time and sign the record.
-Pass this on to the Designated Member of Staff.
+Date, time and record the information on CPOMS.
+Assign this on to the Designated Member of Staff.

 We are an operation encompass school and we are committed to supporting pupils who are experiencing domestic violence in the home.